brittlewis12/witness-budgets/witness-budgets-v3.md

 - Classical → constructive via added hypotheses (rates/moduli as inputs)
 - Constructive → classical by erasing witnesses (always possible, loses operational content)
 - **Maintenance overhead mitigation:** Link theorems via `@[witness_of classical_lemma]` attribute; share statements via wrappers/instances; prioritize "constructive islands" (optimization, separable analysis) rather than library-wide duplication

+**Honest assessment of dual-rail burden:** Even with linking attributes and shared infrastructure, maintaining both classical and constructive variants will increase maintenance costs. **API drift** is inevitable—when classical lemmas are refactored, constructive variants must be updated in sync, or the pairing breaks.
+Conservative estimate: **~1.3–1.5× maintenance overhead** per theorem pair based on similar dual-API systems in other libraries.
+This overhead is **only justifiable** if automation gains, extraction benefits, or application value exceeds the engineering cost. **Pilot testing** the dual-rail approach on a small module (e.g., `Mathlib.Topology.MetricSpace.Contracting`) with explicit tracking of maintenance friction (PR conflicts, update lag, contributor complaints) is essential before scaling.
+If pilot data shows unsustainable overhead, the framework should pivot to **constructive-only sublibraries** rather than library-wide dual-rail.

 **Budget overlays:**
 - Per-directory thresholds configured in `witness_budget.toml`